AngelTheTwin/QueryPropertyWrapper/README.md

 # QueryPropertyWrapper

 A custom property wrapper to fetch data asynchronously in SwiftUI Views.
-Inspired by the React Query hook, but with much less functionality.
+Inspired by the React useQuery hook, but with much less functionality.

 ## Why to use Query?